#verifier-design#rl ...

 R = 0 if not render_valid else 0.65*J + 0.10*context + 0.25*V

-return round(R, 4) The weights were built alongside a Dirichlet sampling and watching where mean reward stayed high and stable.
+I used Dirichlet sampling to watch where mean reward stayed high and stable.
 The triangular heatmap below is the actual search.
-Each point is one sampled weight split across judge, context, and verbosity (the three triangle corners), and the color shows the resulting mean reward.
+Each point is one sampled weight split across judge, context, and verbosity, and the color shows the resulting mean reward.
 The red dot is the current production weight mix.
 High judge weight consistently outperformed.

 The asymmetric Gaussian on verbosity is worth calling out specifically.
 3.5 was empirically the sweet spot that separated genuinely well-structured diagrams from mediocre ones.
-Below 3.5, strict penalty of 0.6.
-Above 3.5, mild penalty of 0.4 that tapers off.
+Below 3.5, the narrower left arm penalizes missing structure more aggressively.
+Above 3.5, the wider right arm tapers more gently.
 The asymmetry means the model is penalized harder for under-specifying than for over-specifying.

 Observations on responses -

 This plot is where the story becomes less about averages and more about behavior.
-Agent 1 doesn’t just win on mean reward — its median sits higher and its interquartile range is tighter, which is exactly what you want from a baseline in production-like evaluation loops: less drama, fewer surprises.
+Agent 1 does not just win on mean reward.
+Its median sits higher and its interquartile range is tighter, which is exactly what you want from a baseline in production-like evaluation loops: less drama, fewer surprises.
 Agents 2 and 3 both show broader spread with lower central tendency, which reads less like “more expressive policy” and more like unstable reward capture under extra structure.

 The near-zero outliers across all three are also useful to keep in view.
 These are likely hard render failures (invalid Mermaid or parser-breaking outputs), which makes them a shared failure mode of the task/verifier pipeline rather than something unique to a single agent.
 The difference is frequency and recovery: Agent 1 still clusters in the high-reward region more consistently, while the more engineered variants pay a variance tax for the added scaffolding.